Viewzenix/Viewzenix/frontend/docs/AUTH_FLOW.md

 # Authentication Flow

 ## Overview
 This document outlines the authentication flow implemented in the Viewzenix frontend, using Supabase for authentication with JWT tokens stored in HTTP-only cookies.
+The system supports role-based access control (RBAC) and granular permissions.

 ## Architecture